 When the contents of your stomach – food, stomach acid, enzymes, and bile – come up into your esophagus instead of going down into the intestines, you’ve got acid reflux.
-While your stomach can handle these harsh substances, they cause irritation, and over time, they can damage your esophagus.
+While your stomach can handle these harsh substances, they cause irritation in your esophagus and, over time can damage it.

 That’s of special concern to patients who take chemotherapy drugs.
 Chemotherapy is designed to target cancer cells, which grow and reproduce faster than most normal cells.
 Unfortunately, the cells that line the digestive tract also reproduce quickly.
-As a result, those healthy cells are often affected by chemo — and that’s why acid reflux, nausea, and diarrhea are common chemo side effects.
+As a result, those healthy cells are often affected by chemotherapy — and that’s why acid reflux, nausea, and diarrhea are common chemotherapy side effects.

 - Regurgitation (sour-tasting acids backing up into your mouth)